intel/acat/README.md

 ## Official release of ACAT 3.10 is now available [here](https://github.com/intel/acat/releases)
-### This release includes:
-- Support for Brain Computer Interface (BCI) input modality that aims to bridge the communication gap for locked-in users.
-The sensing is based on a non-invasive, relatively low-cost <a href="https://openbci.com/">OpenBCI</a> EEG Kit.

 ## Background
 The Assistive Context-Aware Toolkit (ACAT) is an open-source platform created at Intel Labs.
 It is designed to enhance communication for individuals with restricted speech and typing capabilities.
 It achieves this by providing functionalities like keyboard simulation, word/sentence prediction, and speech synthesis.